nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

     - tags
 ```

-It's my GitLab CI file in most projects.
-But it may be simpler or more complex in some projects.
+It's my GitLab CI file in most projects, but it may be simpler or more complex in some projects.
 Also, you might have tags for your runners.
 So, you must add tags to select a runner in your steps.

 Love automation and make development enjoyable!